 June: George Franz, professor of history, retires after 30 years of service.
 Franz also served as director of academic affairs and helped launch five four-year programs at the campus: Business, Human Development and Family Studies, Information Science and Technology, Corporate Communication and Organizational Leadership.

-September: The Council on Undergraduate Research (CUR) launches the expansion of the annual Institutionalizing Undergraduate Research workshop at Penn State Brandywine.
+September: The Council on Undergraduate Research (CUR) launches the expansion of the annual Institutionalizing Undergraduate Research workshop at the campus.
 These workshops are designed to create a culture of campus wide engagement in undergraduate research.

 Chancellor Sophia Wisniewska is honored at the March of Dimes’ annual Salute to Excellence in Delaware County fundraising event for her commitment to the community through volunteer service and excellence in the field of education.